darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 - The key `E` can be used to focus a module, or to toggle it on/off
 - The key `E`, combined with up/down movements or your pointing device, can be used to control the value of a slider

+---

+**Note:**
+By construction, a _continuous shortcut_ is sufficiently expressive to trigger a _discrete action_.
+The opposite is not true.
+However, it is possible to use a combination of two _discrete shortcuts_ to control a _continuous action_.
+For example, you can use two different shortcuts to trigger the `up` and `down` effects of a slider (see [anatomy of an action](#anatomy-of-an-action) below).

+---

 If you are using keyboard and mouse, **all shortcuts must start with one or more key presses**, as mouse actions in isolation are used to navigate and interact with the UI.

 If you have an external controller, you can trigger discrete actions by pressing one or more buttons on the controller.
 Continuous actions can use a combination of buttons and a knob/joystick movement, or just knob/joystick movement.